-- Compensation of employees: This category includes all current personnel-related payments all payments to government employees, both salaries and wages and social contributions.
-Social contributions are service benefits paid by government for its employees, such as pension or medical scheme contributions.
+- Compensation of employees: This category includes all current personnel-related payments all payments to government employees, both salaries and wages, and social contributions.
+Social contributions are service benefits that government pays for its employees, such as pension or medical scheme contributions.
 This category excludes capitalised compensation. - Goods and services: All government payments in exchange for goods and services, but excluding capital assets and goods used by government for construction of and improvements to capital assets.
-Generally, this item is the second-largest spending item for departments.
+Generally, this is the second-largest spending item for departments, after transfers and subsidies.
 The details of purchases of each department are provided, giving an indication of the largest spending items by department.
-For example, in an education department school books could be listed, while in a health department medicines might appear.
+For example, school books could be listed in an education department, while medicines might appear in a health department.
 This level of detail facilitates oversight and policy analysis. - Interest and rent on land: This item is defined as payment for the use of borrowed money (interest on loans and bonds) and land (rent).
 It is distinguished from the repayment of borrowed money, which is classified under financing.